 - Phone: +44(0)113 343 4793

 As a stylistician, I study the linguistic make-up of literary texts.
 Having researched into the poetics of deviance in contemporary crime fiction, I maintained a strong interest in the portrayal of the criminal in the genre and have used stylistic models of analysis so as to explore, among others, the poetic structure of the 'criminal mind'.
 Primarily, I have been focused on that notion that has come to be known as 'mind style'.
 More recently, I developed an interest in crime narratives across the true crime genre and media journalism also.
 By employing linguistic and narratological methods of analysis, my research worked toward developing a linguistic framework on the representation of criminal ideology.
-I also share an interest in several other types of crime and crime-preventing discourses, and have recently completed my latest monograph in the area of crime narrative migration in the form of translation, adaptation and remakes.
-In addition to my textbook on English Literary Stylistics, I have delivered crime writing workshops for aspiring crime writers attending the Newcastle Noir festival in both 2015 and 2016, and written a report on my research-led option teaching for the English Subject Centre.
+I also share an interest in several other types of crime and crime-preventing discourses, and – in 2017- published my latest monograph in the area of crime narrative migration in the form of translation, adaptation and remakes.
+In addition to my textbook on English Literary Stylistics, I have delivered crime writing workshops for aspiring crime writers attending the Newcastle Noir festival in 2015, 2016 and 2019, and written a report on my research-led option teaching for the English Subject Centre.

 I was Principal Investigator of the ESRC/AHRC-funded PACCS project on Representations of transnational human trafficking in present-day news media, true crime, and fiction.
 Details of the 2017 ESRC Leeds symposium I organised, and which arose out of this project can be found here.